tailhook/ciruela/doc/protocols/websocket.rst

     $message /= [1, "GetBlock", request-id, get-block-params]
     $message /= [2, "GetBlock", request-id, get-block-response]
     get-block-params = {
-        hash: bytes,             ; binary hashsum of the block }
+        hash: bytes,                ; binary hashsum of the block ? hint: [text, text, uint], ; virtual_path, path, and position where ; the blocks can be found found }
     get-block-response = {
         ? data: bytes,           ; full original index file }

+Note: server implementation can ignore or can use ``hint`` value, client implementation can supply or can skip ``hint``.
+Current state is:
+``ciruela upload`` does not use hint, while ``ciruela-server`` always sends and uses a hint value.

 .. _cbor: http://cbor.io/
 .. _cddl: https://tools.ietf.org/html/draft-greevenbosch-appsawg-cbor-cddl-09